Moduli spaces of principal bundles on singular varieties: Introduction

 In this paper we prove that the same result holds for all the varieties: the moduli space constructed by Bhosle (for large values of the parameter polynomial $\delta$) parameterizes singular principal $G$-bundles for all varieties $X$ and all representations $\rho$.
 More precisely, we prove the following theorem:

 \begin{Thm} Let $f:X\to S$ be a flat, projective morphism of $k$-schemes of finite type with integral geometric fibers.
 Assume that $k$ has characteristic zero.
-Let us fix a polynomial $P$ and a faithful representation $\rho\colon G \to {\rm GL}(V)$ of the reductive algebraic group $G$.
+Let us fix a polynomial $P$ and a faithful representation $\rho\colon G \to \SL(V)\subset {\GL}(V)$ of the reductive algebraic group $G$.

-\begin{enumerate} \item There exists a projective moduli space $M^{\rho}_{X/S, P}\to S$ for $S$-flat families of semistable singular principal $G$-bundles on $X\to S$ such that for all $s\in S$ the restriction $\A |_{X_s}$ has Hilbert polynomial $P$. \item If the fibres of $f$ are Gorenstein and there exists a $G$-invariant non-degenerate quadratic form $\varphi$ on $V$ then this moduli space contains a closed subscheme $M^{\rho, h}_{X/S, P}\to S$ of degree $0$ semistable singular principal $G$-bundles.
-This scheme parameterizes only honest singular principal $G$-bundles. \end{enumerate} \end{Thm}
+\begin{enumerate} \item There exists a projective moduli space $M^{\rho}_{X/S, P}\to S$ for $S$-flat families of semistable singular principal $G$-bundles on $X\to S$ such that for all $s\in S$ the restriction $\A |_{X_s}$ has Hilbert polynomial $P$. \item Let $P$ correspond to sheaves of degree $0$.
+If the fibres of $f$ are Gorenstein and there exists a $G$-invariant non-degenerate quadratic form $\varphi$ on $V$ then $M^{\rho}_{X/S, P}\to S$ parameterizes only honest singular principal $G$-bundles. \end{enumerate} \end{Thm}

 Since the fibre of $M^{\rho}_{X/S, P}\to S$ over $s\in S$ is equal to $M^{\rho}_{X_s, P}$ this theorem shows that moduli spaces of singular principal bundles are compatible with degeneration.

 Our approach is similar to the one used in \cite{GLSS1}, \cite{GLSS2} as explained in \cite{Sch5}: we prove a global boundedness result for swamps (this part of our paper works in any characteristic).
 Then we use this fact to prove the semistable reduction theorem in the same way as in the case of smooth varieties.
 The above mentioned boundedness result is the main novelty of the paper.
 It is obtained by proving that the tensor product of semistable sheaves on a variety is not far from being semistable.